divyavut/Ansible/ConfigurationManagement.md

 3 servers, 3 records
 mysql.dev.divyavutakanti.com --->
 backend.dev.divyavutakanti.com --->
 frontend.dev.divyavutakanti.com ---->
 divya.vut

 #### Ansible

-Ansible is main for configureing the servrs but it also connect to any system
+Ansible is main for configuring the servrs but it can also connect to any system if module is available

 #### Ansible Roles